dustinpfister/blog_posts/_posts/js-math-round.md

 ### 1.6 - Source code examples in this post as well as many others are on github

 I have a [repository on Github](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-math-round) that contains the source code examples in this post as well as all my other posts on vanilla javaScript.
+Just like my many other posts on vanilla javaScript the state of this post is still very much a work in progress.
+With that aid the latest examples and notes for future edits can be found there.
+If there is something more that you think should be added, and you are on github that would be where to make a pull request.
+There is also the comments section in the bottom of this post that can be used as a way to bring something up.

 ## 2 - Number tofixed method as one option for precession